delve/prancing-walrus/notes/apiPlanning.md

 With an API as described I could
 * Let players tell me their snail ID
-* Associate thier discord ID (which is unchangable, not their server) with the snail ID (which is also unchangeable AFAIK) in my database
+* Associate thier discord ID (which is unchangable, not their server nick) with the snail ID (which is also unchangeable AFAIK) in my database
 * Call the API to get their info
 * Cache that info in my database
 * Refresh that info automatically every week, just before SW starts